|

 Without changing the rules, you could change the visualization by making different vants different colors and color-coding the patches to show which vant touched a patch last.
 This should make some additional structure apparent to the eye.

-You can use the SORT primitive to created a list of turtles sorted by who number.
-That is necessary in this model because we need the turtles to execute in the same order at every tick, rather than a different random order every tick as would happen if we just said "ask turtles".
+primitive to created a list of turtles sorted by who number.
+That is necessary in this model because we need the turtles to execute in the same order at every tick, rather than a different random order every tick as would happen if we just said ask turtles

 Turing Machine 2D -- similar to Vants, but much more general.
-This model can be easily configured to use Vants rules, or to use other rules.
+This model can be configured to use Vants rules, or to use other rules.

 The rules for Vants were originally invented by the artificial life researcher Chris Langton.

-If you mention this model in an academic publication, we ask that you include these citations for the model itself and for the NetLogo software:
+If you mention this model or the NetLogo software in a publication, we ask that you include the citations below.

 Copyright 2005 Uri Wilensky.
-All rights reserved.

 (back to the NetLogo Models Library)